We are strongly yes-www. (There used to be a site in favor of no-www, but it went away. I guess yes-www is winning.)

-Using URLs with bare domains (like https://example.com/) creates a number of problems, and we strongly recommend that you avoid it for anything other than redirecting to the real web site (like www.example.com).
+Using URLs with bare domains (like https://example.com/) creates several problems, and we strongly recommend that you avoid it for anything other than redirecting to the real website (like www.example.com).

 Some of the limitations are: